aroberge/ideas/README.md

 > _I have an idea for a new example, but do not know how to write the code for it._

+First, make sure you go through all of the existing examples to confirm that none can easily be adapted to do what you want.
-File an issue ... but please don't be offended if I don't write code for it and end up closing the issue: I already have too many ideas of my own for this project, too many other projects, and not enough time to do all that I want.
+If that is the case, file an issue ... but please don't be offended if I don't write code for it and end up closing the issue: I already have too many ideas of my own for this project, too many other projects, and not enough time to do all that I want.